pybodensee/pybodensee/content/posts/how-to-start-programming-with-python.md

 If you are starting with Python Programming Language, then the following are some of the tips that can help you to become fluent in Python.

+These notes were taken during the [First meetup](/meetups/meetup-1-establishment-of-pybodensee-user-group/) of PyBodensee on 15th May 2024.

 ## Stick to your Learning Plan!

 Most people starting with any new adventure e.g. learning a Programming language will give up too soon.
 When it comes to learning new programming languages it usually boils down to either not having proper learning or not following a plan for long enough.
 You should do the following to learn and get better in Python.